aescarias/binid/README.md

 For Windows users, you can download a built copy of BinID from the [Releases](https://github.com/aescarias/binid/releases) page.
 For other platforms, you will have to download the [Go](https://go.dev/) runtime, clone the project using `git clone`, and run `go build -o binid .\cmd` in the root directory to get a BinID executable for your platform.

-BinID hosts its definition in the [BinID Formats](https://github.com/aescarias/binid-formats]) repository.
+BinID hosts its definitions in the [BinID Formats](https://github.com/aescarias/binid-formats]) repository.
 You must download these definitions to use them with BinID.
 For now, we recommend that you either `git clone` the repository into a `formats` folder or download the repository as a ZIP and extract the contents into a `formats` folder.
 In the future, a ready-to-go compressed archive will be provided for convenience.

 ## Usage